cs123tas/projects/scenegraph/Sceneview.md

 ## Scene too bright

-Did you remember to multiply the ambient object color by ambient coefficient and the diffuse object color by diffuse coefficient?
+Did you remember to implement setGlobalData function to pass the global data to the shaders?
 Are your normals correct?
 Are they normalized?
 Is the homogeneous coordinate correct?
 A fault in any one of these can cause the problem.

 Your Camtrans may also be buggy.
 Look back at Camtrans and make sure your shapes all look correct, including the normals.